Are you 25?

 I’ve had the feeling of phases 1, 2, and 3.
 I feel like I’m being trapped and stuck in my situation, I need to get out.
 Besides that, I know I can change my life for the better, but I just don’t know how to deal with it.
 It makes me feel pressured.

 You’re not alone.
-I felt relieved that many people go through the same thing, and I was not struggling with it alone.
-Just embrace the crisis and pressure, understand why you are feeling this way.
+I felt relieved that many people go through the same thing, and I wasn’t struggling with it alone.
+Just embrace the crisis and pressure.
+Understand why you’re feeling this way.
+Honestly?
+It’s healthy to question yourself when you’re having a quarter-life crisis, but don’t let it overkill you.
+It means you can think for yourself, and you’re serious about living a successful life.
+It’s very ambitious.

-People have married, children, dream job, and house in 25.
-Just because people got their achievement in life does not mean they are happy with their life.
+People have married, children, dream jobs, and a house at 25.
+Just because people got their achievements in life doesn’t mean they’re happy with their life.

 The most important thing is always to get closer to God.
 In Allah, I put my trust and everything will be alright.